Travel Home For the Holidays Without the Stress

 - Enjoy guided sightseeing in the City of Light

-- Tour the off-the-beaten path with a friendly Local Host
+- Go off-the-beaten path with a friendly Local Host

 Paris 2+ Night Getaways